 Day 4: Explore the Breakaways Conservation Park in Coober Pedy

 Coober Pedy highlights

-See the 5,600 km long dog fence that covers more than half of Australia!
-This fence was first built in the 1880's and has been maintained here ever since.
+Keep an eye out for the 5,600 km long dog fence that runs for more than half of Australia!
+This fence was first built in the 1880s and has been maintained here ever since.